DenisGorbachev/fastask-docs/src/HowToThink.md

 In fact, we're always writing programs (just very simple ones).
 For example, a shopping list is a very simple, crude program.
 It doesn't use a formal language, and it doesn't use any advanced mental constructs (like probability distributions of product quality).
 However, it's a plan nonetheless.
 We always write programs.
 We rarely write **formal** programs.
 Yet formal programs are what we need to resolve the blocks.

+### Mistakes

+Mistakes:

+* Making an intuitive decision if you know there is an algorithm for making a better-than-intuitive decision that meets your resource limits and improves the decision in a way that allows you to recoup the resource costs & make even more resources (a "profitable" algorithm)
+* Making imprecise requests
+  * Examples
+    * Draw a beautiful picture
+    * Make a high-quality product
+  * Counterexamples
+    * Show your best product ("best" is subjective, but the request allows the executor to use his judgement)
+    * Draw a square (does not specify the size, but does specify the shape)
+  * Notes
+    * Every filter in the request must have a precise definition in the current language
+* Not making an intuitive decision if you know there is no algorithm for making a better-than-intuitive decision

+Not mistakes:

+* Making experiments (aka "getting data")
+* Saying "I don't know"

 ## Axioms

 * There is [pain](#pain)